Black-tailed gull: In Japan

 The bird is common in Japan, nesting from Hokkaido to Western Kyushu.
 It has caused flights to be delayed at Haneda Airport in Tokyo.

 An enormous gathering of black-tailed gulls can be found at Kabushima, a peninsula (formerly an island) in Hachinohe, Aomori, Japan.
-A Shinto shrine was raised by fishermen in 1269 (though it has been rebuilt several times since) at which the black-tailed gull, is seen as a messenger of the goddess of the fishery.
+A Shinto shrine was raised by fishermen in 1269 (and has been rebuilt several times since) at which the black-tailed gull is seen as a messenger of the goddess of the fishery.
 For over 700 years, the species has enjoyed reverence, feeding and protection from the local population.
 As a result, every summer, over 40,000 black-tailed gulls nest and raise their young in the grounds of the shrine and the surrounding island, which has been designated a National Natural Monument by the government of Japan.
-The gulls are very tame and are a popular local tourist attraction.
+The gulls are very tame and are a popular tourist attraction.

 Around 5,000 birds also nest at Fumi-shima in Shimane Prefecture near Izumo Shrine, and there is a large colony at Teuri Island in Hokkaido.